OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 5. Cushioning

 This area of evaluation is perhaps the most important for hikers with flat feet.
-People with fallen arches need this extra level of cushion to remain without pain.
-All of the options on our list provide the ultimate comfort for someone with a flat foot.
+People with fallen arches need this extra level of cushion to remain without pain, although it does reduce the ground feel and adds extra shoe weight.

 6. Comfort